excap3r/vlc-auto-shutdown/README.md

 - Change shutdown timeout: open config.js and change shutdown_timeout value to number in seconds that u want to use.

-- Change process name: open config.js and change process_name to name of process that u want to use, for better documentation of finding process look at [Find process](https://github.com/yibn2008/find-process)
+- Change process name: open config.js and change process_name to name of process that u want to use, for better documentation of finding process look at [find process](https://github.com/yibn2008/find-process)